Guide to Building & Zoning Violations

 Thankfully, all the tools necessary to perform a violations search are available to the general public; however, the pitfalls and shortcomings of how to use them are a learning experience.
 Buyers can certainly do the searches themselves (see next section), but you may want to call in the experts...

-To my knowledge, there is only one company Buyers can hire to performing these searches.
-SearchBeforeUBuy.com (or 1-888-202-5969 ext.
-1) was started by people who used to work for the Miami-Dade Building Department and saw a need to assist Buyers and Sellers learn about and clear their building and zoning violations.
-They do these searches dozens of times per day and can take all the guess work out of what you are doing.
+There are a few companies whom Buyers can hire to performing these searches.
+They do these searches dozens of times per day and can take all the guesswork out of what you are doing.
 The fee they charge is usually well worth the time Buyers don't have to spend.

 Searching for Building & Zoning Violations